AMR radiotelephone network (Czechoslovakia)

-The very first analog mobile radio telephone in Czechoslovakia (and in the whole Eastern Bloc) was AMR (sometimes AMRAD), in Czech Automatizovaný městský radiotelefon (Automated Municipal Radiotelephone).
+The first analog mobile radio telephone in Czechoslovakia (and in the whole Eastern Bloc) was AMR (sometimes AMRAD), in Czech Automatizovaný městský radiotelefon (Automated Municipal Radiotelephone).

-The system was developed by company Tesla in Pardubice.
-Since 1978 it was tested in experimental mode and in 1983 it switched into full mode.
+The system was developed by the Tesla company in Pardubice in the 1970s.
+In 1983 it went into operation.
 At the time it was used mainly for communication between distant employees (typically in telecommunication industry).
 After 1989 commercial use was allowed and the network stayed until 1999 when it was stopped.
 The network was owned and operated by state telecom company "SPT Telecom" (later Český Telecom, then Telefónica O2 Czech Republic).